kennyMATCS/TrafficLights/README.md

 Next, run the command `/traffic new` while facing one of the blocks to create the traffic light. <br>

-By default, the green light will be set to the top concrete block, but it can be switched to the red light by running the command `/traffic switch` while facing one of the blocks. <br>
+By default, the green light will be set to the top concrete block. <br>

-Traffic lights can then be toggled by running the command `/traffic toggle` while facing it. <br>

 To set the duration a traffic light will stay on red or green, use the commands `/traffic setgreentime <seconds>` and `/traffic setredtime <seconds>` while facing a traffic light.
 By default, traffic lights will both remain red and green for 10 seconds.